Skip to main content

 (A) "Actual event" means a reportable release as defined by section 3750.06 of the Revised Code and rules adopted thereunder, for which exercise credit is being requested.

-(B) "Alternate emergency operations center" (EOC) means a fixed facility which meets all of the criteria in paragraph (B) of this rule and which can be used when the primary EOC is not available or geographic considerations make the alternate EOC more capable of accomplishing the essential functions of the primary EOC.
+(B) "Alternate emergency operations center" or "alternate EOC" means a fixed facility, mobile facility, or virtual platform which meets all of the criteria in paragraph (F) of this rule and which can be used when the primary EOC is not available or geographic considerations make the alternate EOC more capable of accomplishing the essential functions of the primary EOC.

-(C) "Exercise objective" means the list of criteria used to evaluate a specific operations function.
-Exercise objectives are identified by the commission in the OHM-EEM.
+(C) "Exercise objective" means the criteria used to evaluate a specific operation's function.
+Exercise objectives are identified by the commission in the "Ohio Hazardous Materials Exercise Evaluation Manual" (OHM-EEM).

 (D) "Operational capability" means the ability of emergency personnel to respond to individual chemical hazards in a manner which minimizes adverse effects upon the public, property, and the environment in compliance with applicable federal, state, and local statutes and regulations.